Frequently Asked Questions

 Please keep in mind that once your fish arrives, the stress from shipping can affect the color and appetite.
-Please be sure to give your fish a few days (or occasionally longer) to acclimate to their new environment and tank mates.
+Please give your fish a few days (or occasionally longer) to acclimate to their new environment and tank mates.

 How do you measure and sex your fish?

-Our unsexed juveniles are still too young to be sexed and you will have to wait for them to grow out in order to properly sex them.
-Our guaranteed males and females are old/large enough to vent although they are still not sexually mature.
+Our unsexed juveniles are still too young to be sexed, and you will have to wait for them to grow out to sex them properly.
+Our guaranteed males and females are old/large enough to vent, although they are still not sexually mature.

 Can I make changes to my order?

 At this time, we are unable to accommodate any changes to orders.
 This includes, but is not limited to: adding or removing items, substituting items, canceling orders, holding orders for a later shipping date, etc.

 All orders are FINAL once they are confirmed.

 We keep our inventory up to date and add small numbers of fish as they become available.
 If we do a large restock, we will be posting about it on our social media.
 You can sign up for restock notifications on the item page of the desired items.